Bracket: Physics and mechanics

 In continuum mechanics, chevrons may be used as Macaulay brackets.

 Angle brackets in programming languages

-In C++ angle brackets (actually less-than and greater-than) are used to surround arguments to templates.
+In C++ angle brackets (actually less-than and greater-than symbols) are used to surround arguments to templates.
 They are also used to surround the names of header files; this usage was inherited from and is also found in C.

-In the Z formal specification language, angle brackets define a sequence.
+In Z, a formal specification language, angle brackets define a sequence.